 Rooms: There are 6 suites with accommodation for a maximum of 12 guests.
 Each has a bedroom, sitting area, minibar, dressing room and en-suite bathroom with a deep bathtub, shower, hand basin and flush toilet.
 The bedroom opens on to a deck with chairs and a table and a plunge pool.
 Rooms are located at varying distances from the main lodge.

 Activities: Regular activities comprise day and night game drives, guided walks and river cruises.
-These can be supplemented by rhino tracking walks, visit to the endangered cat project, and time spend at a local Zulu village.
+These can be supplemented by rhino tracking walks, photographic safaris (subject to vehicle availability), and time spend at a local Zulu village.
 You can travel to the coast, where you can swim with whale sharks, go scuba diving and take seasonal whale watching and turtle watching trips.
 You also have the chance to spend a night out in the bush.

 Facilities: The main lodge houses a dining room and lounge, each with a large fireplace.
 These rooms open on to a large terrace facing the vlei and a waterhole where you can sit and watch wildlife and enjoy a drink from the bar.